shyroni222-art/kimestry_app/README.md

-# Kimestry - Schema and Column Matching System
+# Kimestry-Benchmark - Schema and Column Matching System

 ## Project Overview

-This is the main repository for Kimestry - an LLM-powered schema and column matching system designed to automatically align user-provided tables (usually Excel files) with the correct database schemas and column names.
+This is the main repository for Kimestry-Benchmark - an LLM-powered schema and column matching system designed to automatically align user-provided tables (usually Excel files) with the correct database schemas and column names.

 ## Project Structure